alloc/react-native-svgkit/README.md

 Override the `fillColor` and/or `strokeColor` of every shape in the SVG.

+### props.anchorPoint

+After the SVG is resized to fit its view, it gets aligned based on the difference between its view size and image size.

+Defaults to `{x: 0.5, y: 0.5}` (center alignment)

 ### props.onLoadStart

 Called when the `source` prop begins loading.